mohsen12999/myCheatSheets/README.md

 Try to save my note as a cheat sheet.

 * if `sudo` not work, use `torsocks`
+* install tor and run tor.service before use torsocks

 ## link to Sheets